Meet Great Teachers of Famous Artists

-Boudin was a pioneer of outdoor painting in France.
-He was most famous for his marine paintings.
+Eugène Boudin was a pioneer of outdoor painting in France.
+He was most famous for his marinas.
 Also he had sailing in his blood because his father had a ferryboat and Boudin worked with him as a child.
 Later they opened a shop together with stationery where a young Boudin would meet artists.
 He went on to study too and befriended such celebrities as Charles Baudelaire.
-He also met a very young, promising caricature maker – an eighteen year old Claude Monet.
+He also met a very young, promising caricature maker – an 18-year-old Claude Monet.
 It was Boudin who persuaded young Monet to abandon drawing and to start painting outdoors.
 They remained lifelong friends and Monet was always grateful for the lessons in landscape painting and inspiration.

 Charles de Steuben